SWEN-101/2221-SWEN-101-01-6-cool-name/README.md

-# Project Name: Never Alone _replace with your particular project name and  type_ _____
+# Project Name: Never Alone Website
-# Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

 An online E-store system built in github.io .. etc. <_replace with other platform requirements_>